 Larger companies will benefit from the Business plan, offering as little as 250GB or as much as 50TB per person, with an unlimited number of users.

 The flexible and tailored pricing strategy does make iDrive a very reasonable proposition, although the cost does go up for those that need the business features – such as server backup.
 At the higher tiers, it becomes a more expensive solution than the likes of Google Drive and Dropbox, justified by its wider set of features.

 1. IDrive is the best cloud storage provider

 IDrive, the cloud backup veteran, delivers tons of storage online for an incredibly small outlay.
 10TB for $3.98 for the first year is unmatched till now and so is the support for unlimited devices and the extensive file versioning system available.

-Then there's also some less obvious functions, including that iDrive only uploads modified parts of files to reduce bandwidth usage, the way data gets retained until you specifically delete it, or the extensive set of activity logs and reports you can access.
+Then there's also some less obvious functions. iDrive only uploads modified parts of files to reduce bandwidth usage; data gets retained until you specifically delete it; there’s an extensive set of activity logs and reports you can access.
 For team managers, there are multiple user management and remote backup services.

-This is all on top of the core functionality, which backs up an unlimited number of various devices – computers, mobile phones, servers – to a single account.
+This is all on top of the core functionality, which backs up an unlimited number of devices – computers, mobile phones, servers – to a single account.
 If necessary, it can also back up data from mapped drives on a network.
-Meanwhile, the iDrive web portal makes short work for managing all of these devices together in one place.
-While it is filled with function, the basic and frankly uninspiring user interface does leave users feeling somewhat shortchanged.
+Meanwhile, the iDrive web portal makes short work of managing all of these devices together in one place.
+While it is filled with function, the basic and frankly uninspiring user interface of the desktop client does leave users feeling somewhat short-changed.